Skip to main content

 2. Make sure you are using Bing aerial imagery, which is recommended for project #15673.

 3. Use the Area tool to trace buildings.
 Trace the building as best you can by clicking to add points.
 Click on your first point to close the area.
 After drawing a rectangular building, square its corners by right clicking the area and selecting the square icon in the popup menu (or, press Q on your keyboard).
-To trace a circular hut, draw a triangular area over the building, highlight it and press O on your keyboard to make the shape circular.
 Please trace the actual shape of the building as this will help to identify it when names & other data are being added as part of the ground survey process.

 4. Buildings should be tagged building=yes.